Looking to define and sculpt your arms? Incorporating a variety of long head bicep exercises into your training will help you do that.

 How to do Incline Dumbbell Curls:

-- To perform the incline dumbbell curl, start by setting the bench to a 70-80 degree angle.
+- Start by setting the bench to a 70-80 degree angle.

 - Sit down and place your whole back against the bench.